Reading Time Calculator - Live Minutes & Word Count

 Live estimate

 Same word rules as Word counter.
-Minutes always round up.
-Tip: ~400 words ≈ 2 min at 200 wpm.
+Minutes round up (non-zero text shows at least 1 minute).
+Rule of thumb: ~400 words ≈ 2 min at 200 wpm.

 Your reading time will show here.

-Paste or type—minutes update live at 200 words per minute (rounded up).
-We also show faster and slower paces—no upload, no signup, no watermark.
+Paste or type-minutes update live at 200 words per minute (rounded up).
+We also show faster and slower paces-no upload, no account, no watermark.

 Next: Word counter · Text length · All text tools · All tools